mexicantexan/go-mpfr/README.md

 A Go binding for the [MPFR library](https://www.mpfr.org/) to enable arbitrary-precision floating-point arithmetic with well-defined rounding.
 This is not ready for production use yet, but we welcome contributions!

 ## Inspiration/The Why
+This was sparked due to a need for high-precision floating-point calculations in Go.
+The standard library's `math/big` package is great for most applications, but it lacks certain features that mpfr supports out of the box.
+This project is being used by another in order to perform some high precision calculations, which is why all of the functionality of mpfr has not been implemented yet.
+Only the necessary functions have been implemented so far.

 ## Features